Table of Contents

 Online lenders have different requirements of applicants, including length of time in business, minimum credit score, and annual revenue.

-Online lenders have a reputation for much faster funding times when compared to banks and credit unions.
+Online business lenders have a reputation for much faster funding times compared to banks and credit unions.
 Preapproval is generally swift once you’ve submitted all of your documentation, and funds could arrive in your bank account within a few days.
-These conveniences may, however, come with rates that are typically higher than those seen at traditional banks.
+These conveniences can, however, come with rates that are typically higher than those seen at traditional banks.

 3. Seller Financing

-Though it depends upon the specific situation of the business you want to acquire, in some cases, you may be able to arrange for seller financing.
+Though it depends upon the specific situation of the business you want to acquire, in some cases, you may be able to arrange for seller financing, also known as owner financing.
 Essentially, this means that you’re getting the loan from the seller and making your monthly payments to that former owner.

 Seller financing might appeal to a business owner who’s retiring, for example, but still interested in a passive income stream.
 In cases like these, the loan terms could potentially be quite flexible since you’re making financing arrangements with an individual rather than a financial institution.

 You’ll likely need a large down payment (up to 50% of the purchase price) to make it more appealing to the seller to finance the rest of the deal.
 Then, you’ll need to agree on other terms, including the interest rate and repayment period.
-These details are outlined in the loan promissory note, which must be drawn up by a lawyer and is legally binding.
+These details are outlined in the loan promissory note, which you can have drawn up by a lawyer, as it’s legally binding.

 4. Equipment Financing

-Because the equipment is used as collateral, an equipment loan can help reduce the immediate cost of acquiring the business.
+Because the equipment of the business you’re acquiring is used as collateral, an equipment loan can help reduce the immediate cost of the acquisition.
 You may also be able to avoid making a down payment, depending on the lender.

 Business Acquisition Loan Requirements